 We examined the most prominent commonalities across government services and realised we could create a set of common platforms that would make user-centred public services easier to create and cheaper to run.

 Commonalities across user journeys when interacting with government and the common platforms that could be built to make service creation better, quicker and cheaper

 As well as identifying what common platforms made the most sense to build, we also did some bigger picture work framing how these platforms could help support a more dynamic service landscape in the public sector.
 One that was built on structured data foundations and wasn't tied to old legacy IT.

 Sketching the vision for common platforms and where they fit within a more dynamic future service landscape

-We prioritised the areas where this common platform approach would benefit government most and began setting up agile product teams to test the viability of delivering these common platforms.
+We prioritised the areas where this approach would benefit citizens and government most and began setting up agile product teams to test the viability of delivering these common platforms.
 Some of the platforms we looked to create included a notifications platform, a payments platform, a hosting platform, a web chat platform, a structured data platform and a form-builder platform.

 The GOV.UK Notify multidisciplinary team

 Running multiple platforms under one programme of work means there needs to be appropriate structures in place to enable effective feedback loops across teams and senior management.
 I led on developing a set of principles that became the delivery framework for the platforms we were developing.